icunion/arithmospora/README.md

 The collection of buckets provide a time series of data, such as number of vote cast in successive five minute periods.

+### Milestones

+Milestones are events which occur when particular conditions are met.
+For example, a milestone can be configured to generate a message when the number of voters in an election reaches 1000, or the percentage turnout of Postgraduate Taught students reaches 20%.

+Milestones are grouped into collections relating to a particular base stat.
+The milestones themselves can either refer to that stat or a particular data poiint within that stat.
+Milestones compare a piece of data from the given stat or datapoint to a target value.
+The comparison is checked each time the stat updates; when the comparison becomes true for the first time the milestone becomes achieved, and a `milestone` event is broadcast to clients.

+The payload of milestone events is as per the `Milestone` struct, with the primary field of interest to clients being the message, which can then be shown to users on screen, embedded in a tweet, etc.

+Once a milestone has been achieved it is flagged as such so that it does not get resent on a subsequent stat update.
+All milestones are initially checked on startup to ensure previously met targets are not resent if the program is stopped and later restarted.

 ## Installation and usage

 ### Installation